AlexGabi17/myGit/README.md

-# Github's integration with Telegram bot
+# Github's integration with Telegram

 myGit is the your GiHub assistant.
 In your conversations with your team, you can simply insert the information about the projects you are working at.